ena-infrastructure/specifications/ena-oauth2-chaining.md

 - Verify that each requested target corresponds to a registered downstream protected resource.

-- Verify that any requested `scope` is consistent with what was originally authorized by the user.
-Scopes that have not been directly or indirectly consented to MUST be rejected.
+- In deployments where the subject (user) is the actual resource owner, each requested `scope` value MUST be consistent with what was originally authorized by the user.
+Any scope that has not been granted by the user MUST be rejected.
+See [Section 4.3](#token-exchange-and-the-user-and-resource-owner-distinction).

-    - A "direct consent" means that the user has given their consent through a dialogue at the authorization server, while "indirect consent" refers to cases where the user has previously accepted the user agreements in use within the domain.
+- In deployments where the subject (user) is not the resource owner, the authorization server MUST assert, for each requested `scope` value, that the user and client are entitled to obtain this scope for the given target(s); otherwise, the scope MUST be rejected.
+See [Section 4.3](#token-exchange-and-the-user-and-resource-owner-distinction).

 - Assert that `requested_token_type` is `urn:ietf:params:oauth:token-type:access_token`, or if it is omitted, apply the logic from "Servers supporting multiple profiles" below.